 Network Programming Languages.
-Developers specify the packetprocessing behavior of re-configurable ASICs using a variety of domain specific programming languages.
-Notable examples include Huawei's POF [40], Xilinx Labs' PX [8], Broadcom's NPL [2], and the P4 Consortium's P4 [6].
-PTA is implemented in P4, but there is nothing that inherently depends on P4.
+Developers specify the packet-processing behavior of re-configurable ASICs using a variety of domain specific programming languages.
+Examples include Huawei's POF [37], Xilinx Labs' PX [38], Broadcom's NPL [39], and the P4 Consortium's P4 [17].
+PTA is implemented in P4, but does not inherently depend on P4.
 It could be ported to any of the above languages.

 Network Testing.
 There has been significant prior work in both industry and academia on testing fixed-function switches.
-The most similar to PTA is the service activation test (SAT) [15].
+The most similar to PTA is the service activation test (SAT) [40].
 SAT, used by carrier Ethernet service providers, is intended to ensure that network services are configured as specified and meet the predefined Service Acceptance Criteria (SAC).
 SAT uses packet injection as a means to test the service, but it is closely defined and not programmable, covering only a limited set of the aspects enabled by PTA.
-More low-level approaches, such as ATPG [13], focus on manufacturing faults rather than bugs.
-FPGA debug tools, such as ILA [43], enable limited functionality testing, far less than the tests described in this paper, and are timing-affecting.
+More low-level approaches, such as ATPG [41], focus on manufacturing faults rather than bugs.
+FPGA debug tools, such as ILA [42], enable limited functionality testing, far less than the tests described in this paper, and are timing-affecting.

 Network Testing Using P4.
-In-band network telemetry (INT) [20] and postcards [17] use programmable network hardware for monitoring and network-level diagnostics.
+In-band network telemetry (INT) [32] and postcards [43] use programmable network hardware for monitoring and network-level diagnostics.
 In contrast, PTA focuses on detecting bugs on a device, in a compiler, or in the logic of a data plane program.
 Moreover, PTA is active, rather than passive, meaning that it will generate specific packets to facilitate ad-hoc and exploratory analysis.

 Data Plane Verification.
-There are several recent projects on P4 program verification, including Vera [42], P4v [26], and Assert-P4 [16].
-The details of the approaches differ, but essentially, all of these systems translate P4 programs and some control plane state into a logical formula, and use techniques such as symbolic execution [9] to check that correctness properties are not violated (e.g., a header field in a packet is not accessed if it has not been parsed).
+Several recent projects explore P4 program verification, including Vera [7], P4v [8], and Assert-P4 [9].
+The details of the approaches differ, but essentially, they all translate P4 programs and some control plane state into a logical formula, and use techniques such as symbolic execution [44] to check that correctness properties are not violated (e.g., a header field in a packet is not accessed if it has not been parsed).
 PTA complements these efforts by providing runtime testing.
 PTA provides grey box testing, as often only partial information exists on the data plane under test.
-Grey box testing has been further motivated by prior works on router and network level, such as NetSonar [48].
+Grey box testing has been further motivated by prior works on router and network level, such as NetSonar [45].